cadithealth/pyramid_describe/README.rst

   │       └── <PUT>       # Update this contact's details.
   ├── login               # Authenticate against the server.
   └── logout              # Remove authentication tokens.

+..
+TODO - figure out how to serve these assets with the correct Content-Type...

 Examples of the above application in all other formats with built-in support are available at: